MOLLENKOPF ATHLETIC CENTER

 Turn left on Northwestern Avenue.

-Follow Northwestern Ave. for approximately 0.5 mile.
-Parking for Mackey Arena, Holloway Gymnasium, Lambert Fieldhouse and Mollenkopf Athletic Center is on the right.
+Follow Northwestern Avenue for approximately 0.5 mile.
+Parking for Mackey Arena, Holloway Gymnasium, Lambert Fieldhouse, Mollenkopf Athletic Center and the Football Performance Complex is on the left.

-Built in 1990 at a cost of $10.3 million, the Mollenkopf Athletic Center contains an indoor practice field, weight training room, meeting rooms and coaches' offices.
-The mammoth structure has a full football field plus spacious sidelines - totaling 92,400 square feet - and reaches 86 feet high at the peak.
+The Mollenkopf Athletic Center, built in 1990 at a cost of $10.3 million, has a full indoor practice football field plus spacious sidelines - totaling 92,400 square feet - and reaches 86 feet high at the peak.
 The two-story weight training room covers nearly 14,000 square feet.

 In 1994, the third floor and the mezzanine were completed, giving Purdue one of the finest facilities in the nation.
 The completion of the Mollenkopf Center was made possible by Howard R. "Monk" Kissell, Class of 1931, who provided the majority of the $1 million cost.

-The original AstroTurf was replaced with state-of-the-art FieldTurf in 2006, while the walls of the indoor practice facility were repainted and adorned with banners that recognize Purdue's All-Americans and bowl game appearances.
-The field was named after Richard, Alice and Kimra Schleicher, who made a lead gift of $400,000.
+The original AstroTurf was replaced with FieldTurf in 2006 and again in 2017.
+The field was named for Richard, Alice and Kimra Schleicher, who made the lead gift for its refurbishment in 2006.

-The Bimel Outdoor Practice Complex, named in 2012, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 as part of the Mackey Complex project and resides north of the Mollenkopf Center.
+The Bimel Practice Complex, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 and resides north of the football performance complex.
+It was named for longtime Purdue Athletics benefactor Carl Bimel in 2012.